-CLASH OF THE TITANS shows that up on Olympus (in the Warner Brothers wing of it) mighty Zeus has a long memory and habit for nursing grudges, thus commanding that $125,000,000 in the peasants tribute bowl would be bolted into this 2010 remake of the accursed 1981 version, hoping it would be better-received Greek gift than that wheezer.
+CLASH OF THE TITANS shows that up on Olympus (in the Warner Brothers wing of it) mighty Zeus has a long memory and a habit for nursing grudges.
+Thus it was commanded that $125,000,000 from the peasants tribute bowl would be bolted into this 2010 remake of the accursed 1981 version, hoping it would be a better-received Greek gift than that wheezer.
 While the script’s battery of today-speak dialogue isn’t a threat to Homer—“One day, somebody’s gonna have to make a stand.
-One day, somebody’s gonna have to say enough“—the cast is more able and three decades of advances in special effects save Perseus & Co. for a new generation of kids. *
+One day, somebody’s gonna have to say enough“—the cast is more able and three decades of advances in special effects help save Perseus & Co. for a new generation of kids. *

-When the ‘aren’t-we-advanced’ ruling toffs and grimy mobs of Argos rebel against the whim-rule of ‘The Gods’, ever-scheming ‘Hades’ (Ralph Fiennes) convinces ‘Zeus’ (Liam Neeson) to threaten the little folk with destruction—cue the slumbering K-kritter.
-Vengeance-seeking demigod ‘Perseus’ (Sam Worthington) leads a band of warriors to battle destiny in the Underworld—literally to Hell and back.
+When the ‘aren’t-we-advanced’ ruling toffs and grimy mobs of Argos rebel against the whim-rule of ‘The Gods’, ever-scheming ‘Hades’ (Ralph Fiennes) convinces ‘Zeus’ (Liam Neeson) to threaten the little folk with destruction: cue the slumbering K-kritter.
+Vengeance bent, demigod ‘Perseus’ (Sam Worthington) leads a band of warriors to battle destiny in the Underworld: going literally to Hell and back.
 Along the way are name-drop cameos by a dictionary of gods and goddesses, kings and queens.
 Their pithy observations make way for combat with the Furies, Stygian Witches, ugly brute Calibos, giant scorpions, Djinn sorcerers, snaky gorgon Medusa, and finally, what everyone dreads—and paid to see/stayed awake for—the titanic and beyond-pissed Kraken.
 But only after hearing Liam Neeson give forth with its “RELEASE…” command.

 The CGI, while a bit on the obvious side, is suitably impressive, extra kudos to the scorpions and Medusa.
 Worthington is a much sturdier Perseus (and better actor) than Harry Hamlin was in the earlier picture, and the supporting cast do their jobs well, especially Mads Mikkelsen, investing due authority and gravitas as the main good guy on Team Perseus.
 The script gets a solid laugh out of quickly dispensing with ‘Bubo’, that idiotic mechanical owl that was such an irritant in the mists of ’81.

-Directed—piling on the action—by Louis Leterrier; written—heaving ho with exclamation points—by Travis Beacham, Phil Hay and Matt Manfredi; scored—crashing on the clashing—by Ramin Djawadi.
-Shot—accent on swooping—by cinematographer Peter Menzies Jr., in England, Wales, the Canary Islands, Ethiopia and Iceland.
+Louis Leterrier directed, piling on the action.
+Heaving ho with exclamation points, the script was done by Travis Beacham, Phil Hay and Matt Manfredi.
+Scored—crashing on the clashing—by Ramin Djawadi.
+Shot with an accent on swooping by cinematographer Peter Menzies Jr., in England, Wales, the Canary Islands, Ethiopia and Iceland.
 When tallies told, it came in 14th in the States, 11th worldwide, with a gross of $429,214,888.
 Worthington, Neeson and Fiennes reunited two years later for Wrath Of The Titans, which didn’t fare as well.

 With Gemma Arterton, Liam Cunningham, Alexa Davalos, Pete Postlethwaite, Jason Flemyng, Elizabeth McGovern, Luke Treadaway, Hans Matheson, Luke Evans, Nicholas Hoult, Danny Huston.
 108 minutes.